Steven Stayner's Kidnapping, Cary Stayner's Horrific Crimes and One Family's Unbelievable Story - E! Online

 Poorman, who had been a friend of the boy he thought was Parnell's son, Dennis, was convicted as a minor for Timothy White's abduction and spent time in a juvenile facility.

 Parnell died in 2008 in prison at the age of 76 while serving a 25-years-to-life sentence for solicitation to commit a crime, trying to buy a human being and attempted child-stealing.
-He had asked his home health care worker if she help him procure a 4-year-old boy, offering to pay $500 to have him delivered to his house in Berkeley.
+He had asked his home health care worker if she could help him procure a 4-year-old boy, offering to pay $500 to have him delivered to his house in Berkeley.

 She reported him to police and he got the maximum sentence due to California's three-strikes law.